 How Many Vouchers Have Been Awarded so Far?

-FDA has awarded a total of nine priority review vouchers, six for rare pediatric indications and three for tropical disease treatments:
+FDA has awarded a total of 14 priority review vouchers, six for rare pediatric indications and three for tropical disease treatments:

 Have any Vouchers Been Used or Sold so Far?